shakahl/go-schemaless/README.md

 for MySQL and Postgres, this should pass all tests.

-Any test cases should be idempotent - they should not result in errors on subsequent runs due to hard-coded row keys.
+Any test cases should be idempotent - they should not result in errors on subsequent runs, for example, due to hard-coded row keys.

 DISCLAIMER